Sri Lankan shares snap four sessions of falls

-COLOMBO, June 9 Sri Lankan shares closed slightly firmer on Friday, snapping four straight sessions of falls, on foreign investor buying in select stocks.
+COLOMBO, June 9 (Reuters) - Sri Lankan shares closed slightly firmer on Friday, snapping four straight sessions of falls, on foreign investor buying in select stocks.

 Analysts said investors are waiting to see the real impact of the recent floods and landslides caused by the worst torrential rains in 14 years, killing over 200 people and devastating crops.